 Is there anything better than cosying up with a romcom on a date night?
 This modern favorite stars Randall Park and Ali Wong as childhood sweethearts who rekindle their teenage fling as adults.
 As well as starring in the movie, Park and Wong also co-wrote the script together and are actually old friends, so perhaps it’s no surprise that their on-screen chemistry feels so real.
 Mixing irresistible charm with contemporary social commentary and a fabulous Keanu Reeves cameo, this is certainly a romcom worth adding to your watch list.

 If your idea of the perfect night in is more Galentine’s than Valentine’s, Ibiza is the romcom for you.
-The movie, starring Gillian Jacobs (Community), Phoebe Robinson (2 Dope Queens) and Vanessa Bayer (Saturday Night Live), follows a 30-year-old New Yorker who heads to Barcelona on a work trip – which ends up being a whirlwind trip to Ibiza filled with club-set chemistry.
+The movie, starring Love's Gillian Jacobs, Phoebe Robinson and Saturday Night Live regular Vanessa Bayer, follows a 30-year-old New Yorker who heads to Barcelona on a work trip – which ends up being a whirlwind trip to Ibiza filled with club-set chemistry.
 Think of this as the next best thing to actually being able to travel and hitting the clubs with your friends.

 The teen romcom has achieved proper cult status thanks to its relatable, likeable leads, and fun and flirting in equal measure.
-Based on Jenny Han's 2014 novel of the same name, the movie centres on shy high-schooler Lara Jean Covey (Lana Condor), who writes letters to her crushes and locks them away, for her eyes only.
+Based on Jenny Han's 2014 novel of the same name, the movie centres on shy high-schooler Lara Jean Covey, who writes letters to her crushes and locks them away, for her eyes only.

 Romantic movies don’t have to be about teenagers.
 Our Souls At Night casts the iconic Jane Fonda and Robert Redford as romantic leads, sharing more chemistry than a pair of high-school crushes could ever dream of.
 Based on the bestselling novel of the same name by Kent Haruf, the film tells the story of a lonely widow and widower who are neighbors and agree to combat their loneliness by spending their nights together.
 A powerful reminder that new love has no age limit.

 At first glance, a story about a tumultuous break-up may not sound the best fit for Valentine’s Day.
-But, if getting emotional, being totally at one with your feelings, and appreciating the nature of love and relationships sound like your sort of thing, then this 2020 Oscar contender will be right up your street.
-As well as covering divorce, Director Noah Baumbach’s movie also examines themes of family love and of new beginnings, with Adam Driver and Scarlett Johansson at their most moving in its dramatic lead roles.
+But, if getting emotional, being totally at one with your feelings, and appreciating the nature of love and relationships sound like your sort of thing, then this Oscar-winning drama will be right up your street.
+As well as covering divorce, director Noah Baumbach’s movie also examines themes of family love and of new beginnings, with Adam Driver and Scarlett Johansson at their most moving in its dramatic lead roles.